farhiongit/c_thread_pool/README.md

 - `size_t nb_idle_workers`: the number of idle worker, i.e. waiting for a task to process ;
 - `size_t nb_pending_tasks`: the number of tasks submitted to the thread pool and not yet processed or being processed ;
 - `size_t nb_processed_tasks`: the number of already processed tasks by the thread pool.

+This handler :

+- will be called when the state of the thread pool changes,
+- will be called asynchronously, without interfering with the execution of workers (actually, a sequential dedicated thread pool is used),
+- will be executed thread-safely,
+- will not be called not after `threadpool_wait_and_destroy` has been called.

 ## Examples